Location-Based Services: Google Maps API Alternatives

 The task of Directions (as well as Distance Matrix) is obvious, as you can imagine.
 For even the best online maps would do you good only if you’re also getting a detailed recommendation on how to draw up your route to the desired location.
 Because let’s face it: self-study of maps cannot be compared with the capabilities of different mapping sources.

 Snap to Road

 Surely you’ve already dealt with situations when the maps incorrectly displayed this or that road or didn’t display at all, right?
 Noticed any inaccuracies in building routes?
 So, a Snap to Road feature is intended to solve such a problem.

-Snap to Road helps to build the geometry of the road, taking into account the specified GPS coordinates which the service receives on the route.
+Snap to Road helps to build the geometry of the road, taking into account the specified GPS coordinates that the service receives on the route.
 And after processing this data, the program provides you with a probable path geometry made up of points snapped to where the road seems to have run.

 So, the last item on our list of various mapping tools and technologies is geofencing.
 What is it, in the first place?